-5.2.3 Leaving The Premises During the School Day
+8.2.4 Leaving The Premises During the School Day

-If you need to collect your child during the school day, please contact the school office prior to needing to collect your child and explain why it is essential to remove your child from school.
-This must be in exceptional circumstances and will not be allowed to happen more frequently.
-At the time you have requested to collect your child, please report to the school office and we will collect your child from their class and bring them to you,
+If you need to collect your child during the school day, please contact the school office prior to collecting and explain why it is essential to remove your child from school.
+This must only happen in exceptional circumstances.
+At the time you have requested to collect your child, please report to the school office and your child will be brought to you.

-5.3 Notifying the school of your child's absence
+8.3 Notifying the school of your child's absence

-Parents/carers must notify school on the first day the child is unable to attend school by 9.15.
+Parents/carers must notify school on the first day the child is unable to attend school by 9.00am.